xumzheng/microsoft-graph-docs/api-reference/beta/api/Meeting transcript.md

 }
 ```

 1. Once the above subscription is created, the `notificationUrl` is notified with all the calendar event changes related to the user.
 This will send notifications when a new meeting is created.
-This notification will contain calendar eventId in `resource` property of the notification payload, as shown below.
+This notification will contain calendar eventId in `resource` property of the notification payload, as shown.
 Here, *AAMkADY0NjM1MjRhLTNiNjAtNDBiOC1hYTQxLThkMjAxN2QzMjZhYQBGAAAAAAC03Gz8aL_JQp2Kxvw5a29SBwDFFWHjtoMRTqdrVyQ1h8yLAAAAAAENAADFFWHjtoMRTqdrVyQ1h8yLAAFwC7nAAAA=* is the `eventId`.

     ```json
     {